gluobe/refleqt-gluo-workshop/lab-04/README.md

 The variables we entered in `Gitlab` are used to authorize against the `kubernetes cluster` and the new variables are to tag the images.
 All pushed images in the registry wil get a tag.

+Now create the same file but instead of `backend` you need to use `frontend` in the pipeline code.